Applications for Spring 2015 Available Now! Please see information below on how to obtain an application from the Office of Overseas Studies.

 Start planning for your semester or year abroad.
 Talk with your major/minor advisor and visit the Office of Overseas Studies.
 Once you've chosen a study abroad program, follow these simple steps to apply:

-2) Fill out an ONLINE APPLICATION FORM.
+2) Fill out our ONLINE APPLICATION FORM.

 This form gives the Office of Overseas Studies basic background information about you.
 It does NOT constitute a complete application.
 Be sure to print out a copy before closing the browser!

 The interview will be conducted by your study abroad advisor; in some cases, a language professor will be present.
-If you are going to a program that has a language requirement, be prepared to speak in that language for a few minutes.
+If you are going to a program that has a language requirement, be prepared to speak in that language for at least a few minutes.

 4) Check your passport.